Travel the World

 6. Experience the Festivals

 Love a good party?
 So do the Irish.
-From St. Patrick’s Day Festivals to the Cork Sailing Festival and the Galway Arts Festival, there are over 400 celebrations on tap each year.
+From St. Patrick’s Day Festivals to the Cork Sailing Festival and the Galway Arts Festival, there are more than 400 celebrations on tap each year.
 Music, food, literary, Celtic, film and comedy festivals keep the good craic rolling.
 Not surprisingly, one of the most anticipated and beloved parties revolves around Ireland’s national holiday, St. Patrick’s Day.
 Parades, expressive costumes, street theatre and a lively carnival atmosphere will leave you spellbound.
+Check out the world’s 10 biggest St. Patrick’s Day parties!

 7. Visit Dublin